Education, Family and Child Services

 Any questions?

-If you have any questions about the Holiday Activities and Food programme, please email HAF@lincolnshire.gov.uk
+If you have any questions about the Holiday Activities and Food programme, please email HAF@lincolnshire.gov.uk or visit the dedicated HAF website.

-Your children
+Your children and the law

 The UK takes children’s rights seriously and is always trying to improve the situation of all children.
 For this reason the UK has passed a number of laws that help protect children.
 Children have a right to have their views listened to and considered.
 In some circumstances in the UK, children aged 14 and older have a right to make certain decisions for themselves, such as medical decisions.